bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 In full compliance with LGPL-2.1:
 - The jLibBig code is not obfuscated or renamed.
-- You may replace or modify jLibBig using the standard Maven build process.
+- You may  modify jLibBig or replace it using the standard Maven build process.
 - Modifications are documented in: [`NOTICE-jlibbig.txt`](./etc/libs/jlibbig-0.0.4/NOTICE-jlibbig.txt).